 We are on the edge of the campground, and overlooking the lake.
 This is high desert with rocks and scraggly green pines.
 It has been well over a decade since I visited such a remote and similar location.

 Many years ago, I followed two friends who had a “Vision Quest” business.
 They took customers to a remote location in the Inyo National Forest.
 The quest involved various form of extreme isolation in the wilderness.
-People would pay to be brought to the wilderness and instructed to where they could then venture out alone.
+People paid to be brought to the wilderness and were instructed on where they could venture out alone.
 They could only bring a tarp with them and the most basics of essentials.
 No food, for they would fast.
 I didn’t go on a vision quest myself, but I helped at the base camp.
 I also brought water to the questers and left it in a specific location (where they could not see me).
-If they needed anything, they could also leave me a note the same location, but we never saw one another.
+If they needed anything, they could also leave me a note the same location.

 At the end of three days, the questers gathered in the evening around a fire.
 There they shared the revelations that occurred during their vision quest.
 For most it was a positive experience, but not with everyone.
 One woman in fact said that she was bored out of her mind, and the time moved tortuously slow.
 To entertain herself, he began creating art out of wood and rocks.
 One of the women who ran the business told me privately, “you’re not going to get the full benefit of the vision quest if you do something like create art.”